m-aparna/Green-Buddy/README.md

 **6. 5-Day Weather Forecast with Alerts:** Receive a detailed 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
 Stay informed about sudden weather changes to protect your garden.

 **7. Plant Collections:** Track your plants by adding and managing details like name, species, and care schedule.
-Option to add new plants or delete existing ones.
+Option to add new plant detail or delete existing ones.

 **8. Signup Facility:** Guest users can sign up to unlock personalized features and save their garden information.